Janie Allan

-Janie Allan (born Jane Allan; 28 March 1868 – 29 April 1968) was a Scottish activist and fundraiser for the suffragette movement of the early 20th century.
+Jane "Janie" Allan (28 March 1868 – 29 April 1968) was a Scottish activist for and patron of the suffragette movement of the early 20th century.

 Early life and family

-Janie Allan was born to Jane Smith and Alexander Allan (who married in 1854), members of a wealthy Glaswegian family that owned the Allan Line shipping company.
-Her grandfather, Alexander Allan, founded the firm in 1819, and by the time that her father – the youngest of Alexander Allan's five sons, also named Alexander – took over the running of the company's Glasgow operations, the line had many vessels, additional offices in Liverpool and Montreal, and had wrested the Royal Mail's North American contract away from the Cunard line.
+Janie Allan was born to Jane Smith and Alexander Allan, members of the wealthy Glaswegian family that owned the Allan Line shipping company.
+Her grandfather, Alexander Allan, founded the firm in 1819, and by the time that her father – the youngest of Alexander Allan's five sons – took over the running of the company's Glasgow operations, the line had many vessels, additional offices in Liverpool and Montreal, and had wrested the Royal Mail's North American contract away from the Cunard line.
 Janie's brother, Robert S. Allan, was later a partner of the Allan Line.

 In common with many of her family, Allan held socialist political views and helped the city's poor.
 She was an early member of the Independent Labour Party (ILP), and she edited a column covering women's suffrage issues for the socialist newspaper Forward.